DNS Spoofing or DNS Cache poisoning

-A Domain Name System (DNS) converts a human-readable name (such as www.geeksforgeeks.org) to Numeric IP-address.
-The DNS system response one or more IP-address by which your computer connects to a website (such as geeksforgeeks.org) by using one of the IP-address.
+A Domain Name System (DNS) converts a human-readable name (such as www.geeksforgeeks.org) to a numeric IP address.
+The DNS system responds to one or more IP-address by which your computer connects to a website (such as geeksforgeeks.org) by using one of the IP-address.

-Although DNS caching increase the speed for domain name resolution process But the major change in the domain then it takes a day to reflect worldwide.
+Although DNS caching increase the speed of the domain name resolution process But the major change in the domain then takes a day to reflect worldwide.

-DNS Spoofing means getting a wrong entry or IP-address of the requested site from DNS server.
-Attackers find out the flaws in DNS system and take control and will redirect to a malicious website.
+DNS Spoofing means getting a wrong entry or IP address of the requested site from the DNS server.
+Attackers find out the flaws in the DNS system and take control and will redirect to a malicious website.

-- Request to Real Website: User hit a request for paticular website it goes to DNS server to resolve the ip-address of that website.
+- Request to Real Website: User hits a request for a particular website it goes to the DNS server to resolve the IP address of that website.

-- Inject Fake DNS entry: Hackers already take control over the DNS server by detecting the flaws and now they add false entry in DNS server.
+- Inject Fake DNS entry: Hackers already take control over the DNS server by detecting the flaws and now they add false entries to the DNS server.

-- Resolve to Fake Website: Since fake entry in DNS server redirect user to wrong website.
+- Resolve to Fake Website: Since the fake entry in the DNS server redirect the user to the wrong website.